-GnuCash is an open-source personal finance manager that allows you to track and can quickly expenses s and balance your checkbook.
+GnuCash is an open-source personal finance manager that lets you track expenses and balance your checkbook quickly.

-It is available for Windows, Mac, and Linux operating systems.GnuCash is the perfect accounting software that home users or small businesses can use.
+It is available for Windows, Mac, and Linux operating systems.GnuCash is the perfect accounting software for home users or small businesses.
 Its features include:

 - Easy-to-use interface